Nevada Senate candidate Sam Brown spreads message of hope at RNC

 Brown previously ran for Senate in 2022 but lost in the primary to former Attorney General Adam Laxalt.

-He claimed Biden is withholding arms Israel needs to defend itself.
+He alleged Biden is withholding arms Israel needs to defend itself.
 Israel has received at least $12.5 billion in military aid from the U.S. since the Oct.
 7 attacks.

 Contact Jessica Hill at jehill@reviewjournal.com.
 Follow @jess_hillyeah on X.